Matrix726/Image-Classifier-website/README.md

 4.OUR MODEL::
 <img width="674" alt="Screenshot 0005-07-29 at 14 50 02" src="https://github.com/KewangZhili/Image_Clasiifier/assets/111041497/6b7aeb04-68cb-44a7-93cb-39e11dbb0119">

-5.THEN WE FIT OUR DATA as follows(we tried using Adam optimizer as well but accuracy got better for SGD ,"So Koushik Mukka decided to use SGD optimizer here
+5.THEN WE FIT OUR DATA as follows(we tried using Adam optimizer as well but accuracy got better for SGD ,"So Himangshu Deka decided to use SGD optimizer here

 <img width="982" alt="Screenshot 0005-07-29 at 14 51 23" src="https://github.com/KewangZhili/Image_Clasiifier/assets/111041497/e2970c49-52f9-4668-92b9-f3c573097f00">